urho3d/urho3d/Readme.txt

 Desktop 64bit build
 -------------------

-Currently CMake build configuration has been set to compile Urho3D as 32bit by default.
-To enable 64bit build, run the provided cmake_xxxx.bat or cmake_xxxx.sh by passing the option "-DURHO3D_64BIT=1" explicitly.
-For Visual Studio on Windows platform, this option also overrides CMake to use a 64bit solution generator.
+When using MSVC compiler, the Urho3D CMake build script will configure the Urho3D project to be built in 32-bit by default.
+When using other non-MSVC compilers (like GCC or clang), the CMake build script will set the default to 32-bit or 64-bit based on the installed toolchain in the host system.
+You can use the build option "URHO3D_64BIT" to override the default, by setting the option to '0' (for 32-bit) and '1' (for 64-bit) explicitly.
+For MSVC on Windows platform, setting the option to '1' also instructs the build script to use a 64-bit solution generator.

 Library build